NAREA Twitter FeedTweets about NAREA_economics

 NAREA has an annual Award for Outstanding Public Service through Economics.
 This award honors and recognizes economists who have applied agricultural, environmental, consumer, resource, or community development economics in a unique way that has contributed toward solving an important problem and improving the welfare of society.

-The 2015 Award for Outstanding Public Service through Economics was awarded to Stephan Goetz, Professor of Agricultural and Regional Economics and Director of The Northeast Regional Center for Rural Development at Pennsylvania State University.
+The 2016 Award for Outstanding Public Service through Economics was awarded to David Just, Professor and Director of Graduate Studies in the Charles H. Dyson School of Applied Economics and Management at Cornell University and Co-Director of The Center for Behavioral Economics in Child Nutrition Programs at Cornell University.
 Here are excerpts from the nomination letter:

 Previous recipients include: